 Any other way – apart from a high speed drill – would have smashed the rock and no hole could have been created.

 Unfortunately, there is little research being done by scientists to understand the construction of such artifacts in detail.
 Which is also true of the skill used in pyramids and in many temples around the world.
-The fundamental question that Denisovans raise for our understanding of history are:
+The fundamental question that Denisovans raise for our understanding of history is:

-- who were the denisovans?
+- who were the Denisovans?

 - what did they know and how advanced was their knowledge?